hendrik-weiler/packagerspa/readme.md

 - `node build.js` build the project
 - `node watch.js` watch the project and build it

+Theres additionally files for osx, linux and windows

+linux, osx:
+- `build.sh`
+- `watch.sh`

+windows:
+- `build.bat`
+- `watch.bat`

 ### Configuration

 In the conf folder there are bunch of .conf files.
 The app.conf will be read from node but you can include other .conf files to further structure your configuration.

+### Common files to build folder

+When specific files exist in the `public` folder these will be copied to the build folder

+- .htaccess
+- `custom` folder for everything else
+- favicon.ico
+- robots.txt

 #### Create a package